 Please enable JavaScript in your browser to use this page.

-This project supports the communities of Peasedown, Wellow and Shoscombe.
+This community conversation supports the communities of Peasedown, Wellow and Shoscombe.
 It builds on ideas first explored in 2022, when local people joined a workshop about community‑owned renewable energy.
 Thanks to new funding, we can now take those ideas forward and turn them into real opportunities.

-At every stage, your community stays in control.
+At every stage of the conversation with us, your community stays in control.
 You:

 • make the decisions that matter